SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DomBehaviorDefinition.md

 - The inheriting definition can only contain an ID, parent ID, and extra:
   - `DomStatusSectionDefinitionLinks` for `SectionDefinitions` that are not already defined on the module definition
-  - `ButtonDefinitions` (with other IDs that those defined on the parent)
+  - `ButtonDefinitions` (with other IDs than those defined on the parent)
-  - `ActionDefinitions` (with other IDs that those defined on the parent)
+  - `ActionDefinitions` (with other IDs than those defined on the parent)

 Adding extra statuses or transitions on the child definition is not allowed.